cedced19/yoline/README.md

 Then I'll do myself my own CMS.

-I didn't use ES6, it will be a example to me.
+I didn't use Browserify and SASS, it will be an example to me.

 ## Why this beautiful name?